 Chip and PIN was a move in the right direction to clamping down on opportunities for card fraud, but there are vast number of instances when full card details need to be provided over the phone, such as paying for car insurance or making a payment on a credit or store card for example.
 In these cases, without the right security measures in place, you could essentially be placing your customers right into the hands of a fraudster without even realising it.

 Whilst your business may provide all the assurances online, behind the scenes there could be some significant breaches going undiscovered.
 A number of contact centres have been found guilty of this and it brings into question the use of having all the guarantees for the online processing, when offline is so unsecure!
 And more worryingly, if customers were informed of a security breach linked to your company they would loose all trust and will make sure everyone else is aware of the problem as well.

-According to the Privacy Rights Clearinghouse, over 607 million records containing sensitive information were breached between January 2005 and February 2013.
+According to the Privacy Rights Clearinghouse, more than 898 million records containing sensitive information were breached between January 2005 and April 2016.
 They reveal that vulnerabilities can appear anywhere in the sales process and could include POS (Point of Sale devices), personal computers or servers, wireless hotspots or web shopping applications, in paper-based storage systems and unsecured transmissions of cardholder data to service providers.